Divajain/userdocs/docs/gatewaykeys.md

 ## Braintree
 The information Asperato needs can be obtained from the Braintree Dashboard.

-For test/sandbox this is at <a href="https://sandbox.braintreegateway.com/login">https://sandbox.braintreegateway.com/login</a>
+For test/sandbox this is at <a target="_blank" href="https://sandbox.braintreegateway.com/login">https://sandbox.braintreegateway.com/login</a>

-For live/production this is at <a href="https://www.braintreegateway.com/login">https://www.braintreegateway.com/login</a>
+For live/production this is at <a target="_blank" href="https://www.braintreegateway.com/login">https://www.braintreegateway.com/login</a>

 On the top of the dashboard screen there is an Account option, and under that appears a `My User` option when you hover over it.